Binjian/data-io-nbdev/README.md

 # Scheduling

-The schduling of ETL and ML training and inference is carried out as two level of cascaded threading pools.
+The schduling of ETL and ML training and inference is carried out as two levels of cascaded threading pools.

 ## Primary threading pool